For the Community

 Uses and Disclosures of Protected Health Information Based Upon Your Written Authorization

-Specific Uses and Disclosures That Require Your Authorization: Uses and disclosures of your psychotherapy notes, if any, and disclosures that constitute a sale of your protected health information only will be made with your written authorization, unless otherwise permitted or required by law, as described in this Notice.
+Specific Uses and Disclosures That Require Your Authorization: Uses and disclosures of your psychotherapy notes, if any, uses and disclosures of your protected health information for marketing purposes and disclosures that constitute a sale of your protected health information only will be made with your written authorization, unless otherwise permitted or required by law, as described in this Notice.

 Other Uses and Disclosures: Other uses and disclosures of your protected health information will be made only with your written authorization, unless otherwise permitted or required by law as described below.
 You may revoke this authorization, at any time, in writing, except authorization for those actions your physician took while relying on the authorization.